whilei/go-ethereum-wiki/mlog-API.md

 2017/08/01 13:50:23 [discover] PING HANDLE FROM 123.45.67.89:30303 7909d51011d8a153 252
 ```

-LINE structure can be understood in three parts:
+Line structure can be understood in three parts:

 __Header__: `2017/08/01 13:50:23 [discover]`

 The first value is the __date__, of the form `%Y/%m/%d`.
 The second value is the __time__, of the form `%H:%M:%S`.
 The third value is the trace __component__ calling the log.
 The component name will always be in brackets.
-Header structure is the same for all `kv` and `plain` LINES, but is excluded from `json`-formatted LINES.
+Header structure is the same for all `kv` and `plain` lines, but is excluded from `json`-formatted lines.

 __Fingerprint__: `PING HANDLE FROM`

-LINES are referred to and organized by their unique fingerprint pattern: `RECEIVER VERB SUBJECT`.
+lines are referred to and organized by their unique fingerprint pattern: `RECEIVER VERB SUBJECT`.
-For `json`-formatted LINES, this pattern will be present within the logged json objects as
+For `json`-formatted lines, this pattern will be present within the logged json objects as
 `"event": "receiver.subject.verb"`.